sudheermuthyala/terraform-/Docs/04-Terraform-Variables/02-Terraform_input_varibles/67-v7-Auto-load-input-variables-with-auto-tfvars-files/README.md

 - With this extension, whatever may be the file name, the variables inside these files will be auto loaded during terraform plan or apply

 # NOTE:
-    - auto.tfvars file and terraform.tfvars
+    - auto.tfvars file and terraform.tfvars file are both are almost same